-Within each of the four groups, the applications with the lowest costs are eligible for the points.
-As a result, projects are only competing with similar projects for the points.
-When comparing costs and awarding points, we also adjust the costs to account for unit size differences.
-Projects with predominantly smaller units (efficiencies and one bedroom) have their costs adjusted upward when making comparisons; and projects with predominantly large units (three or more bedrooms) have their costs adjusted downward.10 This levels the playing field when comparing costs.
+Within each of the four groups, the applications with the lowest costs were eligible for the points.
+As a result, projects only competed with similar projects for the points.
+When comparing costs and awarding points, we also adjusted the costs to account for unit size differences.
+Projects with predominantly smaller units (efficiencies and one bedroom) had their costs adjusted upward when making comparisons; projects with predominantly large units (three or more bedrooms) had their costs adjusted downward.
+This leveled the playing field when comparing costs.

-As explained earlier, we eliminated these cost containment points with the 2022-2023 QAP
+As explained earlier, we eliminated these cost containment points with the 2022-2023 QAP.